ScriptType/HA_VolumeSync/README.md

 - **Media Mute**: Mute or unmute
 - **Media Volume Down/Up**: Decrease or increase volume

-The Following Keyboard shortcuts will be supported for media contro:
+The Following Keyboard shortcuts will be supported for media control:

 - **Media Previous**: Go to the previous track
 - **Media Play/Pause**: Toggle play/pause